saksham0712/Admin-panel/README.md

 5. **Project Status:**

-   This project is currently a work in progress. and responsive is also pending Contributions and suggestions are welcome!
+   This project is currently a work in progress.
+Contributions and suggestions are welcome!

 6. **Acknowledgements**
    - [MongoDB](https://www.mongodb.com/)